sherwinee/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+Alternatively, use the export command to export a csv file of all contacts, and use the import command on the destination computer to import contacts from that file (last-contacted times not transferred).

 --------------------------------------------------------------------------------------------------------------------